vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_10/Prisma_and_postgres.md

         *   Strong data integrity and consistency

+        *   Denfined your schema upfront : put in data that follows that schema

+        *   update the schema as your app changes and perform migrations.

         *   ACID properties (Atomicity, Consistency, Isolation, Durability)

         *   Powerful for complex queries and joins